dmkonan/Diane-Konan-Portfolio/README.md

 ## 👩🏽‍💻 About Me

 I am a Data Scientist with a Master’s in Data Science from Texas Tech University (4.0 GPA), and a background in Business Computer Information Systems.
-I focus on applying machine learning and statistical modeling to solve real-world problems across fintech, healthcare, and tax consulting.
+I thrive on solving real-world problems by combining statistical rigor, machine learning, and storytelling.
+My portfolio reflects that mission—with end-to-end data science projects rooted in real business challenges across multiple industries.

 - 🔁 Reduced churn by 30% with predictive modeling
 - ⚙️ Built scalable ETL pipelines in Python and SQL (↓ processing time by 35%)